Integrations > Authentication and SSO

 - Integration with Google’s security policies

-Cross-domain authorization chaining: OpenID Foundation working groups are developing standards for seamless app-to-app authorization mediated by identity providers.
+Cross-domain authorization chaining: The OpenID Foundation working groups are developing standards for seamless app-to-app authorization.
+Identity providers will mediate these connections.

-Enhanced token exchange: OAuth 2.0 extensions for more flexible token exchange scenarios, including cross-provider scenarios.
+Enhanced token exchange: OAuth 2.0 extensions promise more flexible token exchange scenarios.
+Cross-provider scenarios included.

-AI-specific authentication patterns: New protocols optimized for AI agent authentication and delegation scenarios.
+AI-specific authentication patterns: New protocols optimized specifically for AI agent authentication and delegation scenarios are in development.

 User-driven integrations: Shift from app-defined to user-controlled integration profiles that travel between AI applications.